diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 # _fArcCen1_ Assembly Tutorial

-This tutorial covers the assembly of the fish species [Flier Cyclid](https://vgp.github.io/genomeark/Archocentrus_centrarchus) (_Archocentrus centrarchus_) in the DNAnexus platform.
+This tutorial covers the assembly of the fish species [Flier Cyclid](https://vgp.github.io/genomeark/Archocentrus_centrarchus) (_Archocentrus centrarchus_) using the DNAnexus platform.
 The overall assembly pipeline can be depicted in the following simplified chart:

 ![Workflow chart 1.6](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/vgp1.6.png)

-IMPORTANT: Remember that you always can ask your questions in training channel of Slack!
+IMPORTANT: Remember that your questions are always welcome in training channel of Slack!

 ## Getting Started